Plus500 Review

 The look, feel, and functionality of the Plus500 trading app closely mirrors the WebTrader browser platform, offering a satisfyingly seamless transition between platforms.

-That said, like its WebTrader counterpart, the Plus500 trading app lacks the advanced tools and all-around functionality to challenge industry leaders.
-As an example, Plus500’s web charts do not sync with the mobile app – a feature you’ll find within the trading apps available at Saxo Bank and TD Ameritrade (U.S. residents only).
+That said, like its WebTrader counterpart, the Plus500 trading app lacks the advanced tools and all-around functionality to challenge the best mobile trading apps.
+As an example, Plus500’s web charts do not sync with the mobile app – a feature you’ll find within the trading apps available at Saxo and Charles Schwab (U.S. residents only).

 ---|---|